February 8, 2008: The day Andy Roddick earned one of his best ever clay-court wins

 - Jurgen Melzer – former ATP world No 8

 Born in 1981, Jurgen Melzer, from Austria, had been successful at a young age, winning the boys’ event at Wimbledon in 1999.
 He broke in the top 100 in 2002, and the following year, he reached his first ATP final in Newport (lost to Robby Ginepri, 6-4, 6-7, 6-1).
 He claimed his first and so far only title in 2006, in Bucharest (defeating Filippo Volandri in the final, 6-1, 7-5), and in 2007, he reached his highest ranking as world No 28.
 Left-handed, his trademark shot was the backhand drop shot, which he sometimes used too often, and his game was adaptable to different surfaces.
 In February 2008, he was world No 57.

 The 2008 Davis Cup first-round tie between Austria and the United States was held in Vienna, at the Ferry-Dusika-Hallenstadion, an indoor arena built in 1976, which could host 7,600 spectators.
 Austria had chosen to play on clay, knowing that the American players preferred hard courts.

-To host the 2008 Davis Cup first-round against the United States, Austria had chosen to host the tie on clay: the two American leader, Andy Roddick and James Blake, were classic hard-court players, and, despite their great careers, none of them had ever made it past the third round at Roland-Garros.
+As host, Austria had chosen to host the tie on clay: the two American leaders, Andy Roddick and James Blake, were classic hard-court players, and, despite their great careers, neither had ever made it past the third round at Roland-Garros.